CloudLabsAI-Azure/Defender-for-Cloud/modules/module3-dashboards.md

    ![Ransomware Recommendations](../images/task4.2.png)

-   >**Note:** While accessing the AKS suggestions, you may get some Microsoft API difficulties.
-This is okay; please proceed to the next step.
+   >**Note:** While accessing AKS suggestions, you might encounter some Microsoft API issues.
+This is expected; please continue to the next step.

 9. Close the workbook by clicking the **X** at the top right corner of the screen.